Key takeaways

 Can minoxidil cause erectile dysfunction?

-Erectile dysfunction doesn’t show up on the usual list of minoxidil side effects, and no studies have found a direct link between the two.
+It is very rare for minoxidil to cause erectile dysfunction.
+ED doesn’t show up on the usual list of minoxidil side effects, and no studies have found a direct link between the two.
 Still, there are some men who have reported ED while using minoxidil.

-From 2004 to 2014, the FDA received 92 safety reports from men using topical minoxidil.
-Only 4 of those reports mentioned erection problems.
-Because filing these reports is voluntary and we don’t know how many people actually use each drug, the numbers don’t reveal how common the side effect really is; they only show that very few people who filed reports linked minoxidil to ED.
+Because filing these reports is voluntary and we don’t know how many people actually use each drug, the numbers don’t tell us exactly how common this side effect really is; they do show that very few people who filed reports linked minoxidil to ED.

-Typical side effects of minoxidil include:
+Typical (non-sexual) side effects of minoxidil include:

 Hair shedding at the start of treatment